 - After notice to the individual, the University must wait five days before taking any adverse action in order to give the applicant an opportunity to refute the information.

-- After the University takes an adverse action, it must give the individual notice.
+- After the University takes an adverse action, it must give the individual notice (post-adverse letter).
 It must include:

 - the name, address, and phone number of the vendor that supplied the report

 - a statement that the vendor that supplied the report did not make the decision to take the adverse action and cannot give specific reasons for it; and